 2. Weird Food Aversions

-For me, during my first pregnancy, I could not eat or even look at melted cheese.
+I could not eat or even look at melted cheese during my first pregnancy.
 Melted cheese!
 How weird is that?
-I was fine with hard cheese, but I couldn’t eat it once the cheese was melted.
+I was okay with hard cheese, but I couldn’t eat it once the cheese was melted.

 Anything that involved cheese that was melted would make me extremely nauseous.
 Pizza, grilled cheese, quesadillas, nachos, Mac and Cheese, and anything else you could think of that has melted cheese.